Bonikaadhikari/Web-Development-Basics/HTTP/readme.md

 4. State Management:
     HTTP is stateless, but applications often require maintaining state.
 Techniques like cookies and sessions are used to store information on the client or server side to create a sense of continuity between requests.
+5. Server Processing:
+    The server receives the HTTP request and processes it based on the provided method, URL, and headers.
+The server performs the necessary actions, such as retrieving data, updating resources, or generating dynamic content.

 # **HTTPS**
     HTTPS (Hypertext Transfer Protocol Secure) is an extension of HTTP that uses encryption protocols (such as TLS/SSL) to secure the communication between the client and server.
 It adds a layer of security to the data exchange between a client (such as a web browser) and a server, protecting the confidentiality and integrity of the transmitted information